 Instagram provides some great tools to help businesses attract attention.
 Although this isn’t a comprehensive guide to Instagram for restaurants, these three basic techniques will increase your visibility and engagement.
 It’s also beneficial to learn from restaurants on Instagram that leverage it well.

 It can seem that as soon as we master one social media platform, there’s another one to learn.
 But you don’t have to be an algorithm expert to try these three simple hacks.
+Restaurant marketing on Instagram doesn’t have to be hard.

 In many ways, we’re lucky.
 Marketing used to be much more limited and expensive.
 We were at the mercy of print, radio, and TV, with their limited ad space and steep prices.